lohedges/slsm/README.md

 I have made numerous modifications to the method in order to remove unphysical velocity capping and ensure that variable scaling is consistent and transparent.

+### Sensitivity
+A general purpose class for computing boundary point sensitivities by finite differences.
+A callback function allows sensitivities to be calculated with respect to an arbitrary function.

 ## Limitations
 * Limited to two-dimensional systems.
 * Finite element mesh is assumed to be a fixed two-dimensional grid comprised